f5devcentral/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-usage.rst

 Now that our container connector is up and running, let's deploy an application and leverage our CC.

 if you don't use UDF, you can deploy any application you want.
 In UDF, the blueprint already has a container called f5-demo-app already loaded as an image (Application provided by Eric Chen - F5 Cloud SA).
-It is loaded in our container registry 10.1.10.11:5000/f5-demo-app
+It is loaded in Docker Hub chen23/f5-demo-app

 To deploy our front-end application, we will need to do the following: